dkleweinhtl/Webtechnologien_Abendschule/Part_1.md

-### IF.03.01 Basic Web Techniques -- Winter 2017
-# Assignment 1: Reading Assignment
+# Part 1: Reading Assignment

 ## Objective
 The first week's assignment is to get you familiar with a few basic terms concerning the world wide web (WWW) and Hypertext Markup Language (html).